The Grose Head South Lookout is a remote vantage point in the Blue Mountains offering beautiful views of the Lower Grose Wilderness.

 The Grose Head South Lookout is a spacious, unfenced rocky platform that offers spectacular views of the Lower Grose Valley, Springwood Creek, and the Grose River.

-For similar views, visit the Faulconbrdge Point Lookout, another remote lookout point overlooking the Lower Grose Wilderness.
+For similar views, visit the Faulconbridge Point Lookout, another remote vantage point overlooking the Lower Grose Wilderness.
 A 6.5 km hike on a fire trail will get you to that unique spot.